Invariants and Home Spaces in Transition Systems and Petri Nets: What exactly is an invariant?

 $CS1: (3,y,z) \rightarrow (4,y,z)$ and $CS2: (x,3,z) \rightarrow (x,4,z)$,

 $\bullet$ $Semvi$ for \texttt{semv(S)} with $\forall x, y \in Instr, \forall z\in \mathbb{N}$,

 $Semv1: (4,y,z) \rightarrow (1,y,z+1)$ and $Semv2: (x,4,z) \rightarrow (x,1,z+1)$,

 The knowledge of the overall program and the definition of $\mathcal{SV}$ make possible the construction of the reachability set $RS$ of this LTS.
-Actually, starting from $q_0$, its labeled reachability graph can easily be constructed as shown in Figure \ref{mutex-reachability}.
-From $q_0$ we can only enable the transitions $Ai$ to reach the states (2,1,1) (by enabling $A1$) and (1,2,1) (by enabling $A2$) and so on.
+Actually, starting from $q_0$, its labeled reachability graph (LRG) can easily be constructed as shown in Figure \ref{mutex-reachability}.
+From $q_0$ we can only execute the transitions $Ai$ to reach the states (2,1,1) (by executing $A1$) and (1,2,1) (by executing $A2$) and so on.
 We can observe that $RS$ is finite and that there is no state $q \in RS$ such that $q = (3,3,z)$ where $z \in \mathbb{N}$.
-Therefore, the two programs are never executing their \texttt{critical section} at the same time and our invariant is proven.
+Therefore, the two programs are never executing their \texttt{critical section} at the same time and our invariant is proven by simple exploration of LRG.